Sean Baligian: Radio career

-On December 9, 2005, to protest the contract extension of Detroit Lions general manager Matt Millen, Baligian organized an "Angry Fan March" at Ford Field, where several hundred fans carried signs and chanted "Fire Millen!" and other comments for about 45 minutes.
+On December 9, 2005, to protest the contract extension of Detroit Lions general manager Matt Millen, Baligian organized an "Millen Man March" at Ford Field, where several hundred fans carried signs and chanted "Fire Millen!" and other comments for about 45 minutes.
 "This was never about hating the Lions," Baligian was quoted as saying about the march.
 "It's about loving the Lions.
 We deserved better."

 On October 17, 2007, Baligian was named Best Radio Sports Talk Host by the Detroit Metro Times for the people, places and things that make metro Detroit great.

 Sean hosted the first edition of the renamed Detroit Lions postgame show on October 21, 2007 called "Cornbread Corner".
 The name was chosen by the fans on an on line poll after the Lions demanded that WDFN stop calling their postgame show The WDFN Detroit Lions Postgame Show.
 The reference to cornbread was a running joke at WDFN: "eating the cornbread" refers to the blind optimism many Detroit Lions fans show prior to the start of the season (similar to the expression "drinking the Kool-Aid").
 Another Detroit sports radio station, WXYT, owns the broadcast rights to the Lions' broadcasts and the Lions asserted that WDFN was infringing on their trademark.

 Sean also wrote a monthly column for In Play!
 Magazine magazine, beginning with the premiere issue in April 2007.

 On January 20, 2009, it was announced by WDFN that Baligian, among other WDFN hosts were being let go, as the station would begin to air syndicated national sports content.